ccicconetti/ccicconetti.github.io/percom2019.md

 Tools used:

-- C++ prototype implementation (not _yet_ publicly available) of: distributed dispatcher; computer not actually executing the task but rather returning the response after a time depending on the simulation of the current backlog; computer performing face and eyes detection using [OpenCV](https://opencv.org/); controller for discovery purposes;
+- C++ prototype implementation: distributed dispatcher; computer not actually executing the task but rather returning the response after a time depending on the simulation of the current backlog; computer performing face and eyes detection using [OpenCV](https://opencv.org/); controller for discovery purposes; see [GitHub repository](https://github.com/ccicconetti/serverlessonedge)
 - [mininet](http://mininet.org/) for network emulation, with extensions to: generate the scenarios; retrieve throughput from the emulated switches; load activity from the real traces; compute shortest paths and install static flow tables in switches

 Comparison algorithms: